Saakshi-Ag/DataSync/SalesMarketingAnalysis/Read Me.md

 - Loaded transformed data into **Fact and Dimension tables** for optimized querying.

 ## Key Findings
-- **VIP customers are the most profitable segment, with higher spending and repeat purchases, while regular and new customers show poor retention and limited revenue contribution.
+- **VIP customers** are the most profitable segment, with higher spending and repeat purchases, while regular and new customers show poor retention and limited revenue contribution.
-- **.
-Regionally, the Northwest market outperforms others in both sales and profitability, while premium-focused stores in Canada and France also show strong margins.
+- Regionally, the **Northwest market** outperforms others in both sales and profitability, while premium-focused stores in Canada and France also show strong margins.
 - **Seasonality significantly impacts sales**, with strong revenue peaks in certain quarters.
 - **Discounting strategies must be optimized** to prevent profit erosion while driving sales.